SimpleFinance/jdub/tour.md

   // The trailing slash is optional. val sql = "SELECT id FROM users;"

-  // If no input parameters are used, Nil defines the empty List. val values = Nil
+  // If no bind parameters are used, Nil defines the empty List. val values = Nil

   def reduce(results: Iterator[Row]) = {